Gitoffthelawn/gummy/README.md

 cmake --build .
 sudo make install
 ```
-A reboot is required to ensure udev rules to allow backlight adjustments are loaded.
+A reboot is required to ensure udev rules that allow backlight adjustments are loaded.

 # Usage